annemedia/annode-install/README.md

 **MariaDB Conflicts:** If MariaDB is already installed, you’ll be prompted to purge it (losing existing databases) or abort.

 **Port Issues:** Ensure port 9115 or custom port (if you changed it) is open if using a custom firewall other than csf, uwf or firewalld; the script skips this if no supported firewall is detected.
-Also if you're on LAN and behind a router, make sure the port is open/forwarded to your LAN IP in your router firewall.
+Also if you're on LAN or behind a router, make sure the port is open/forwarded to your LAN IP in your router firewall.

 ### Important Notes: